TICCLAT/docs/database_design.md

 (Diagram was created using draw.io - diagram file can be found in the `diagrams` directory.)

+This design is based on tables from the INT lexicon database design created in the IMPACT project ([link](http://ivdnt.org/images/stories/producten/IMPACT_215064_D-EE2.1_Lexicon%20structure_v3.0.pdf)).

 ## Use cases

 * Spelling normalization